hardhat/plantjigsaw/README.md

 ## Assets needed:
-256x256 photo or illustration of:
+99x128 photo or illustration (for card front) of:
+### Places to drop the cards (could be just text)
+- Type of plant
+- Type of sun
+- Type of soil
+- Type of watering
+- Type of fertilizer

 ### Types of plant (photo?)
 - tomato on plant
 - sunflower on stalk